-Recently Tiger Wood’s unprecedentedly withdrew with a sore neck in Round 4 of The Players Championship, 2010.
-Rumour mills have been suggesting he wasn’t playing to expectation and pulled out to save him from further embarrassment or maybe the sore neck came from the infamous car crash.
+Tiger Wood’s recent unprecedented withdrewal with a sore neck in Round 4 of The Players Championship, 2010.
+Rumour mills have been suggesting he wasn’t playing to expectation.
+And as a result, he pulled out to save him from further embarrassment.
+Either that, or the sore neck came from the infamous car crash.

-Symptoms from an inflamed facet joint are limited range of motion due to pain and stiffness especially in rotation, muscle spasms and radiating pain.
-Cervical headaches can also occur as described in a previous article. http://mcr.coreconcepts.com.
+Symptoms from an inflamed facet joint include, a limited range of motion due to pain and stiffness, especially in rotation, muscle spasms and radiating pain.
+Cervical headaches can also occur as described in a previous article [Neck-Related Headaches].

-As explained by Tiger previously, he ramped up his training intensity to get himself ready for the Master’s 2010 but his body was not conditioned enough to withstand the demand of high level sports.
-Similar to our weekend warriors, playing at a high intensity when the body is not conditioned to the sport causes excessive wear and tear and as a result, overuse syndrome.
+As explained by Tiger previously, he ramped up his training intensity to get himself ready for the Master’s 2010.
+His body, however, was not conditioned enough to withstand the demand of high level sports.
+This causes excessive wear and tear, and as a result, overuse syndrome.

-A facet joint gets inflamed from excessive wear and tear especially when the joint mobility is limited or stiff.
-Limited joint mobility either from being in a prolonged static position like a deskbound job or when the muscles are tight and inflexible, limiting joints from moving through its full range.
-In fact most neck pains are caused by stiff facet joints which explains why the deskbound worker forms the largest proportion of our neck pain clientele.
+Excessive wear and tear causes a facet joint to get inflamed, especially when the joint mobility is limited or stiff.
+Limited joint mobility limits joints from moving through its full range.
+It can arise due to a prolonged static position like a deskbound job, or when muscles are tight and inflexible.
+In fact, most neck pains are caused by stiff facet joints.
+This explains why the deskbound worker forms the largest proportion of our neck pain clientele.

 Physiotherapy treatment for would include mobilisation techniques to the affected stiff facet joints to encourage mobility, stretching and strengthening exercises.
 Aggravating factors like prolonged static sitting position will have to be avoided and proper ergonomics advise will be given to prevent a recurrence.

 Experiencing neck pain?
 Click here to find out more about physiotherapy for neck pain relief and how Core Concepts can help.